 As any other software, WordPress sends requests to your server and the browser downloads the files.
-That’s what can cause problems with a huge number of HTTP requests, especially, with low-quality hosting.
+That’s what can cause problems with huge number of HTTP requests, especially, with low quality hosting.
 The result will be a slow website that visitors will never visit again.

 At the same time, Google itself uses your page loading time as a ranking factor, and that’s a big problem for websites that have no optimizations.